-Humans get exposed the most to HDMs allergens and other indoor allergens.
-In response to the allergen humans can become sensitized.
-As a result of activities like dusting, bed making, vacuuming or any other activities HDM faeces and other small allergen carrying particles become temporarily airborne.
-Free-floating allergens can be inhaled by humans.
+Humans get exposed to HDMs allergens and other indoor allergens on a daily basis.
+The dust mite itself isn’t harmful to humans (and animals) but the real trouble makers are the proteins in their excrements.
+These proteins are highly allergenic and in response to these allergens humans can become sensitized.
+As a result of activities like dusting, bed making, vacuuming or any other activities HDM excitements (with a size of 10-40 µm) and other small allergen carrying particles become temporarily airborne.
+Free-floating allergens can be inhaled by humans, mainly at night during sleep this is the case.
 Humans who are atopic can react on this exposure.
 Atopic human will make IgE antibodies, which bind to the active immune cells which will stimulate mediators, such as histamine, which causes a local inflammation.
 Allergic responses can result in eczema, conjunctivitis, asthma symptoms and rhinitis (Colloff, 2009).
+The majority of house dust mite allergy patients are both sensitized to D. pteronyssinus and D. farinae.
+The allergens from both of these species are almost always present in house dust samples in temperate areas.
+Various researchers have described the common allergenic extract components of dust mites.
+These studies showed that the IgE cross-reactivity between the major allergens Der p 1 and Der f 1 and between Der p 2 and Der f 2 is higher than 80%.
+Both species contain a significant amount of identical or very similar epitopes that cause immunological cross-reactions.

 The life-cycle of house dust mites

 HDMs are poikilothermic and cannot regulate their own body temperature.
-Therefore their duration of life may vary, depending on the temperature of their habitat.
+Therefore their duration of life may vary, depending on the temperature and humidy of their habitat.
 The life cycle of HDMs comprise of different stages: egg, 6-legged larva, two phases of 8-legged nymphs, and the final stage is an adult individual.
 The development from egg to adult, at an optimal laboratory condition, takes 3-4 weeks.
-Adult HDMs live for approximately 4-6 weeks, depending on the temperature and humidity of the habitat.
-Female HDMs can produce 40-80 eggs in their life time (Colloff, 2009).
+The males have a life span of of approx. 60-80 days.
+The females live longer, around 100 days.
+The life time of course depends on the temperature and humidity of their habitat.
+The female house dust mites are making sure that they the HDM population will grow, every 3 weeks they produce a new generation of hungry house dust mites.
+Female HDMs can produce 40-80 eggs during their life cycle (Colloff, 2009).
+In their lifetime the HDMs produce a large amount of droppings (excrements), the weight of the excrements is around 200 times their own body weight.

 HDM populations fluctuate throughout the season.
 In general, the size of the HDM populations within the north of Europe are the largest at the end of the summer and autumn.
 HDM population size declines in the winter.
 In autumn, a larger population correlates with increased production of allergens and therefore increased frequency of disease symptoms.
 In humid climates, HDM populations are larger in comparison with dry climates (Colloff, 2009).